-A classic New England clam chowder – Fresh clams, potatoes and bacon make this soup impossible to resist.
+A classic New England clam chowder – Fresh clams, potatoes and bacon come together for a creamy flavorful chowder, perfect to serve with crusty bread.

-New England clam chowder is milk/cream-based chowder, and it’s an american traditional recipe, occasionally referred to as Boston chowder.
+New England clam chowder is a milk/cream-based chowder, and it’s an American traditional recipe, occasionally referred to as Boston chowder.

 Joseph C. Lincoln (1870-1944)

-Once back home, I was up for the challenge and so curious to recreate this traditional recipe.
-To my surprise, I loved every single scoop of this delicious chowder and it was very similar to the one tasted in Ireland.
+I loved every single scoop of this delicious chowder.
 It has quickly become a regular hit at the dinner table.
 It’s just the comforting meal you need on a chilled fall evening.

 It took me days to develop just the perfect recipe, but now I’m super proud to share this with you all.